Steck History, Family Crest & Coats of Arms

 - Walter Steck, American Republican politician, Candidate for New York State Assembly 61st District, 1966

-- Tom Steck, American Democrat politician, Delegate to Democratic National Convention from Florida, 2004
+- Tom Steck, American Democratic Party politician, Delegate to Democratic National Convention from Florida, 2004

-- John M. Steck, American Democrat politician, Delegate to Democratic National Convention from Virginia, 1912, 1916
+- John M. Steck, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 1912, 1916

 - Henry S. Steck, American politician, Member of West Virginia State House of Delegates from Ohio County, 1901-02

-- Fred Steck, American Democrat politician, Candidate in primary for Missouri State Senate 27th District, 1964
+- Fred Steck, American Democratic Party politician, Candidate in primary for Missouri State Senate 27th District, 1964

 - Amos Steck, American Republican politician, Mayor of Denver, Colorado, 1863-64; Chief Justice of Colorado Territorial Supreme Court; Delegate to Republican National Convention from Colorado, 1880